jacksonmowry/Fourm/README.md

-# TVfourm
+# TVforum
-Fourm/Microblogging website written in V and Tailwind with Zero JS
+Forum/Microblogging website written in V and Tailwind with Zero JS

 ## 🌟 Features